 I learned from a mistake I made to create a spreadsheet and list all my credit cards, sign-up date, the date I closed it, and a running tally of my points updated every month.
-I missed out on the American Express Premier Rewards Gold card sign-up bonus points because when I applied for the card I was 2 weeks short from when I closed it the year before.
+I missed out on the Premier Rewards Gold card from American Express sign-up bonus points because when I applied for the card I was 2 weeks short from when I closed it the year before.
 Difficult lesson, but 1 that I will never forget.

 I also learned that more credit does NOT ruin my credit.
 I always had great credit but now, with more credit cards, higher limits, I actually have better credit than when I began this hobby.

 My most memorable experience happened last year.
 Remember, I am in the beginning stages of travel so I don’t have a lot of experience but for me, this was my “Ah-ha” moment.
 It happened in San Francisco on Asiana Airlines on our way to Sydney via Seoul.

 Since we were flying Business Class we were among the 1st to board the flight.
 When we walked into our cabin I could not believe it.
 It was the Asiana Quadra Smartium.
 It was spacious, elegant, and the flight attendants were attentive & caring.

 We were in a pod.
 A Pod!
 I only had been in a cramped coach seat previously.
 The flight attendants introduced themselves to us and immediately brought us something to drink.
 Later we were given menus!

 This was all too much for me in a very good way.
 I thought I was in heaven.
 It was a totally unjaded moment and I felt like a giddy child.